cartrawler/cartrawler.github.io/docs/reactive native/androidIntegration.md

 ---

 ## Steps
-* Open the android folder inside your React Native project using Android Studio.
+* Open the Android folder inside your React Native project using Android Studio.
-* And dependencies and Artifactory credentials as per
+* Add dependencies and Artifactory credentials as per
-<a href="/docs/android/installation/">android documentation.</a> <br/>
+<a href="/docs/android/installation/">Android documentation.</a> <br/>

 ### Add our maven repository and the artifactory credentials